 This cost provides participants with

-New 5-day session is in the planning stages for the Summer of 2011.
-Please respond with your interest in attending, number of participants and preferred dates.
+4-day session is in the planning stages for May of 2017.
+Please respond with your interest in attending, number of participants and dates.

 Participants are fully responsible for their own accommodations and transportation.